CM-300 Crisis Management Implementer

 Module 1 – CM E-Learning Courses

-Sign up any of the following BCM Fundamentals E-learning package(s):
+Sign up for the following fundamentals E-learning package:

 Module 2 – Facilitated Online Workshop

 Participants will be given the opportunity to practice the fundamental concepts of risk analysis and review (RAR), business continuity strategy (BCS), Plan development (BC Plan), testing and exercising via hands-on and interactive sessions with fellow participants from various industries.
 Participants are expected to complete an actual RAR, BCS and BC Plan templates using your organisation examples.